2026 UNSW STEM, Robotics & Coding Challenge

 Students do not need to build the same type of project.
 You may guide them by level:

-• Lower Primary: ScratchJr / Scratch storytelling or simple rescue games
+• Lower Primary: ScratchJr / MRT AI Studio storytelling or simple rescue games

-• Upper Primary: Scratch, AI missions, simple robotics rescue tasks
+• Upper Primary: MRT AI Studio games, AI missions, simple robotics rescue tasks

-• Secondary: Python, advanced AI, smart safety systems, robotics engineering
+• Secondary: Advanced AI Pose projects, smart safety systems, robotics engineering

 Suggested Classroom Flow: